Probate Q&A Series

 1. Addressing Will Disputes in North Carolina Probate

-If you believe a will is invalid, North Carolina law lets interested parties challenge it in the clerk of superior court.
+If you believe a will is invalid, North Carolina law lets interested parties challenge it by filing a caveat in the superior court.
 Common grounds for contesting a will include:

 • Lack of testamentary capacity: Proving the testator did not understand the nature and effect of the will when signing.